vittoriaerdem/bingo-game/README.md

 * Show the bingoNumber inside a "Bingo Ball" looking div
 * Create a draw-a-number button
 * Create a new-game button
-* Click on draw-a-number button & generate a new bingoNumber
+* Click on draw-a-number button & generate a new bingoNumber & appear on the Call Sheet
 * Click on new-game button & refresh pages & regenerates new numbers the board
 * Clicking on a square changes the background color but number is still visible
 * After clicking on 5 squares in a row, column or diagonally, the player gets a win message